robertfasano/emergent/docs/source/optimization.rst

 which qualitatively reproduces the required behavior to optimize a MOT - the functional is maximized for the ramp :math:`x=1/t`.
-If we were naive to the form of the cost function, we could algorithmically maximize the function.
+If we were naive to the functional form of the experimental result, we could algorithmically maximize the function.
-We discretize the inputs as :math:`x_i=x(t_i)` and compute the cost function as
+We discretize the inputs as :math:`x_i=x(t_i)` and approximate the function as

 .. math:: \mathcal M(T) = \frac{T}{N}\sum_{i=1}^N \frac{1}{1+(1-x_it_i)^2},